Title, subtitle, authors. Research in www.agter.org and in www.agter.asso.fr

 The folders are typically developed by teams, often through partnerships between AGTER and other organisations.

 The collection is multilingual, with three principal working languages, each with their own interface: French, English and Spanish.
-Documents in other languages are also available; Portuguese, only, for the moment.
+Some documents in other languages are also available; Portuguese, Chinese, african languages, for the moment.
 A search in any one language-interface will return links to related documents available in other languages, even if they are not available in the language of your search.
 For instance, a search performed while using the French interface may return documents in English or Spanish, because they are relevant to the search terms but not available in French.

 A Unique Collection: Explore, Discover, and Learn to Address Challenging Issues in the 21st Century